 Your nervous system senses and controls every part of your body through its many nerves.
-Sensory receptors located throughout your body constantly send information through nerves to your brain; your brain digests this information; your brain then decides on appropriate action, and executes the action by sending additional information out to the target cells through other nerves.
+Sensory receptors located throughout your body constantly send information through nerves to your brain.
+Your brain digests this information, decides on appropriate action, and then executes the action through different nerves that control your muscles and other target tissues.

-For example, if you accidentally touch a hot pan, sensory receptors register pain almost instantaneously, this information travels through nerves to reach your brain, your brain understands that your hand is in danger of being injured in its current position, and your brain sends information down other nerves that tells your muscles to jerk your hand away from the pan.
+For example, if you touch a hot pan, sensory receptors register pain almost instantaneously, this information travels through sensory nerves to reach your brain, your brain understands that your hand is in danger of being injured in its current position, and your brain uses motor nerves to command your muscles to jerk your hand away from the pan.

-As you almost certainly know from real life experience, transmission of information throughout your nervous system can occur within milliseconds.
-But it can also occur at a slower pace - good examples of slower and deliberate activity within your nervous system are all of the activities that must take place within your sensory receptors, nerves, brain, and muscles when you park your car in your driveway, type an e-mail, wash vegetables, take a shower, or hit a tennis ball.
+As you likely know from firsthand experience, transmission of information through your nervous system can occur within milliseconds.
+But it can also occur at a slower pace, like when you park your car, type an e-mail, wash vegetables, take a shower, or hit a tennis ball.

-Because your endocrine system monitors and controls the well-being of your cells via your circulatory system, it generally works at a slower pace than your nervous system, sometimes taking hours to produce a desired effect as a hormone reaches its target destination and carries out its job.
+Because your endocrine system monitors and controls the well-being of your cells via your bloodstream, it generally works at a slower pace than your nervous system, sometimes taking hours to produce a desired effect as a secreted hormone reaches its target destination and triggers a cascade of intracellular events.

-For example, if your blood volume decreases for any reason (like dehydration), your endocrine system will sense this and call your kidneys, liver, lungs, adrenal glands, and blood vessels to action, with the end result being an increase in blood volume.
+For example, if your blood volume decreases for any reason (like when you are dehydrated), your endocrine system will sense this and call your kidneys, liver, lungs, adrenal glands, and blood vessels to action, with the end result being an increase in blood volume.

-So your nervous system uses sensory receptors, nerves, and your brain to monitor and control the well-being of all of your cells, while your endocrine system uses your blood circulatory system to accomplish the same thing.
-Your nervous system operates at lightning speed, while your endocrine system generally works more slowly to create changes in your biochemistry.
+So your nervous system uses sensory receptors, nerves, and your brain to monitor and control the well-being of all of your cells, while your endocrine system uses your blood circulatory system to care for your cells.
+Your nervous system operates at light speed, while your endocrine system generally works more slowly to create changes in your biochemistry.